simpleiot/simpleiot/docs/api.md

   - `/v1/nodes`
     - GET: return a list of all nodes
   - `/v1/nodes/:id`
-    - GET: return info about a specific node
+    - GET: return info about a specific node.
+Body can optionally include the id of parent node to include edge point information.
     - DELETE: delete a node
   - `/v1/nodes/:id/parents`
     - POST: move node to new parent